vlasky/pdf-reader-mcp/memory-bank/activeContext.md

 - **Using `pdfjs-dist` as the core PDF library.**
 - Adopted the handler definition pattern from `filesystem-mcp`.
-- Consolidated tools into a single `read_pdf` handler with multi-source and per-source page support.
+- Consolidated tools into a single `read_pdf` handler.
-- Aligned project configuration (linting, formatting, testing, CI) with the provided Guidelines.
+- Aligned project configuration (linting, formatting, testing, CI, Git Hooks, Dependabot) with the provided Guidelines.
-- **Accepted ~95% test coverage** as sufficient given the nature of the remaining uncovered lines (protected by Zod validation or extreme edge cases).
+- **Accepted ~95% test coverage**.
 - **No Sponsorship:** Project will not include sponsorship links or files.